The government slogan advertising the WLA was ‘For a healthy, happy job, join the Women’s Land Army’. But why did women join the WLA?

-Below are a list of the some of reasons which influenced women to join the Land Army, accounted by Mant:
+Below are a list of the some of reasons which influenced women to join the Land Army:

-- It allowed girls to volunteer at the age of 17 ½, lower when compared to the other services
+- It allowed girls to volunteer at the age of 17 ½, a lower age compared to the other services

 - Enrolling on impulse – wanting a spontaneous change from their daily life

-- Farms in the nearby area where in need of volunteers
+- Farms in the nearby area were in need of volunteers

 - Failing the WAAF (Women’s Auxiliary Air force) medical test